SejalGajananYadav/InnoVision/README.md

 - Application Description
 - Installing and Running Requirements
 - UML Diagrams
-- UI Snapshots
+- Sample UI Snapshots
 - Instructions to Execute Frontend
 - Instructions to Execute Backend

 --------------------------------------------------------------------------------------------------------------
 ### Application Description

-Orders processing happens between a distributor and a company.
+We have taken our product as 'Wedding Clothes' as not only that provides a variety and fits well with the statement, it also provides us a chance to make a good front-end.
 Distributor runs a wedding clothes shop and is the customer/client of the company.
+Orders processing happens between a distributor and a company.

 Step1 - Create Quote page for employee - A quote is a list of prices that are proposed by company to distributor.
 So employee will create a quote for distributor to approve.